ameympatil/Medical-Assistant/README.md

 ## Overview

-This project is a FastAPI-based application that leverages a language model (LLM) to perform two main tasks:
+This project is an NLP assessment developed for showcasing the use of a FastAPI-based application that leverages a language model (LLM) to perform two main tasks:
 1. **Entity Extraction**: Extracts specific medical entities from patient data.
 2. **Semantic Similarity**: Performs retrieval-augmented generation (RAG) using semantic similarity on a Wikipedia article.